 If there is no child of the marriage aged under 18 years, you are not required to attend the court hearing.
-This applies for both sole and joint applications.
+This applies to both sole and joint applications.

-If you have made a joint application and there is a child of the marriage aged under 18 years, neither you nor your spouse are required to attend the court hearing.
+If you have made a joint application and there is a child of the marriage aged under 18 years, neither you nor your spouse is required to attend the court hearing.

 If you have made a sole application and there is a child of the marriage aged under 18 years, you must attend the court hearing unless circumstances prevent you from attending.

-If a respondent has, in a Response to Divorce, opposed the application, the respondent must appear in person on the hearing date.
+If a respondent has, in response to Divorce, opposed the application, the respondent must appear in person on the hearing date.

 If it is difficult for you to attend in person, you may ask the Court to appear by telephone.
 You must request in writing a hearing by telephone if you are unable to attend because of reasons such as distance from the Court or incapacity.
 See Rule 25.11 of the Federal Circuit Court Rules 2001.